mdabrowski1990/uds/docs/source/pages/user_guide/transport/can.rst

 :meth:`uds.transport_interface.can_transport_interface.AbstractCanTransportInterface.__init__` method.
 The following configuration parameters are set in it:

-- Addressing Information of this CAN node - attribute :attr:`~uds.transport_interface.can_transport_interface.AbstractCanTransportInterface.addressing_information`
+- :ref:`Addressing Information <knowledge-base-n-ai>` of this CAN node - attribute :attr:`~uds.transport_interface.can_transport_interface.AbstractCanTransportInterface.addressing_information`
 - driver for a CAN bus interface - attribute :attr:`~uds.transport_interface.abstract_transport_interface.AbstractTransportInterface.bus_manager`